List of all original Apple-1.

 Exhibition was called „Kunst in Bewegung.
 100 Meisterwerke mit und durch Medien.“ (Art in motion.
 100 masterpieces with and through media).

 The Apple-1 is still in the state of 1976.
 The first owner added some parts and replaced 2 sockets.
 Current owner believe, that after 40+ years it is part of the history and belongs to the mainboard.
 He preserve this state.
 Even no cleaning was done.
 And that’s the way every museum like/want it!

 Original Apple Cassette Interface.
 Unique 19 inch rack.
 Keyboard in unique wooden case.
-Cassettes, original manual, original ACI manual, cassette recorder and a typewritten preliminary manual.
+Cassettes, original Operation Manual, original ACI manual, cassette recorder and a typewritten preliminary manual.
 Sanyo monitor.
 Unique letter from Apple Company dated April 2 1979 and signed by Carol Sandler.
 Original bill from Nov 30 1976.
 Many handwritten documents.
 Some notes of phone calls between owner and Steve Wozniak.
 And more.

 Very good.
 Prototype area populated with additional electronics.
 Additional wires on the back.
 All hardware was added at prototype area by first-hand owner John Dryden in 1976/1977 because he used a keyboard with inverted signals.
 The extra chips are inverters.
 Works with 'regular' serial keyboard as well.
 Same owner replaced two IC sockets.